 Former immigration director Rivas has been arrested and is being investigated for the crimes of inappropriate use of influence, concealment, breach of duties and political persecution.
 He has been accused of facilitating the escape of former government and defense ministers as well as of using the institution for “political purposes” and illegally issuing over 495 immigration alerts against the officials, politicians, journalists, diplomats and businessmen considered close allies of the ousted president Morales and opponents of the Áñez’s regime.

 Last week, on November 16, arrest warrants were issued against former government minister Arturo Murillo and former defense minister Fernando López in the “tear gas” case, related to the purchase of the non-lethal chemical weapons from a Brazilian company, Condor, at an inflated price for the national police.
-They are accused of misuse of power and of having purchased 50,000 units of long-range and triple-action projectiles for 2 million USD.
+They are accused of misuse of power and of having purchased 50,000 units of long-range and triple-action projectiles with a surcharge of over 2 million USD.

 On November 17, the general commander of the police, Jhonny Aguilera, reported that both the officials had fled the country.
 He stated that Murillo and López escaped to Brazil on November 5, three days before the rule of the de-facto government ended.
 From Brazil, Murillo fled to Panama on November 9.
 Three officials of the immigration department, in addition to Rivas, have been arrested for allowing the escape of fugitives, on whom an immigration alert was already weighing.